 It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
-Any such concerns should be dealt with as per the Child Protection Policy and where appropriate referrals should still be made to children's social care and as required, the police.
+Any such concerns should be dealt with as per the Child Protection Policy and causes for concern reported to the DSL on duty, in the usual way and recorded using the schools internal reporting system.

-Online teaching should follow the same principles as set out by the Local Authority.
+Online teaching should follow the same principles as set out in the schools' code of conduct.

-Sale and Davys School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.
+Sir James Knott Nursery School will ensure any use of online learning tools and systems is in line with privacy and data protection/GDPR requirements.

-Below are some things to consider when delivering virtual lessons, especially where webcams are involved:
+Below are some things to consider if, and when, delivering virtual lessons, especially where webcams are involved:

-- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff should record, the length, time, date and attendance of any sessions held.
+No 1:1s, groups only

+- Staff and children must wear suitable clothing. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be appropriate. - The 'live class' should be recorded so that if any issues were to arise, the video can be reviewed. - Video recordings should be kept to a reasonable length of time. - Language must be professional and appropriate, no family members to be viewed - Staff must only use platforms provided by the school to communicate with pupils (seesaw)